micmejia/bible-dump/AMPC/Leviticus/Lev 1.md

-The Lord [^a]called to Moses out of the Tent of Meeting, and said to him,
+The Lord called to Moses out of the Tent of Meeting, and said to him,